 The ANTECH Universal Neutron Counter 2000 Series combines Total Neutron Counting, Shift Register Coincidence Counting, Multiplicity Counting and List Mode (LM) data acquisition in a single portable package to provide a state of the art instrument.
 With this new Virtual Instrument (VI) it is not necessary to choose between neutron multiplicity counting or list mode pulse acquisition for a safeguards inspection in the field.
 The 2000 Series combines the benefits of both measurement techniques; immediate measurement results are provided by the Virtual Instrument (VI) real-time soft-ware, while the time stamping information saved on a hard disk can be re-analysed as necessary.
 The acquired pulse train can be analysed with future techniques or improved instrument parameters.

-The unit has a maximum of 19 inputs, which provide at least one input per amplifier board for the small to medium de-tector systems.
-The use of Low Voltage Differential Signaling (LVDS) with twisted wire ribbon cable (a round shielded cable is also available) provides an effective solution for sending pulses from amplifier board outputs to instrument in-puts.
+The unit has a maximum of 19 inputs, which provide at least one input per amplifier board for the small to medium detector systems.
+The use of Low Voltage Differential Signaling (LVDS) with twisted wire ribbon cable (a round shielded cable is also available) provides an effective solution for sending pulses from amplifier board outputs to instrument inputs.
 A single D-sub connector provides signal and 5Vdc power supply connections.
 For this purpose a special interface board must be embedded in the junction box of a neutron detector for TTL to LVDS level conversion.
-For example, up-grading a standard Active Well Coincidence Counter with LVDS signaling dramatically reduces system dead-time and improves the detection of faulty amplifiers or counter 3He tubes.
-A cable testing feature makes it possible to check the integrity of the cable and is a rudimentary anti-tampering measure.
+For example, up-grading a standard Active Well Coincidence Counter with LVDS signaling dramatically reduces system dead time and improves the detection of faulty amplifiers or counter 3He tubes.

-The unit also has a ‘Synch In’ LEMO connector to combine multi-ple units in a single multiplicity counter in case more inputs are required.
-This input can also be used to trigger an acquisition, at a sufficiently high rate for Differential Die-away Techniques (DDT) with pulsed neutron generators (Up to 100 Hz rate).
+The Unit also has a ‘Synch In’ BNC connector to combine multiple units in a single multiplicity counter n case more inputs are required.
+This input can also be used to trigger an acquisition, at a sufficiently high rate for Differential Die-away Techniques (DDT) with pulsed neutron generators (up to 100 Hz rate).